 Tip: Just go through the periodicals in general and read NCERT for Inorganic Chemistry.
 For Organic part, first build up your all basic concepts and then start doing lots of practice.
 And for Physical part, practice as many numericals as you can.

 Students are advised to avoid selective study in Physics, Chemistry and Mathematics as the number of questions are more in the objective papers where there is an intermingling of concepts from various topics.

-- JEE Main 2018: These 8 tips will help you score maximum
+- JEE Main 2018: Exam concludes, tips and tricks to score maximum

-- IIT JEE Main 2017: Tips to crack the exam
+- JEE Main 2018: Quick tips and tricks to crack exam

 Preparation strategy for last 3 months: